"What is going to be expected of me? Am I going to have to go to jail? What happens if this is not my first offense?"

 If you have been charged with a DUI and are concerned about the consequences afterward, contact us today at our Harrisburg law offices to discuss our ability to provide you with the high-quality DUI defense you need.

 Pennsylvania's DUI Laws

 The Pennsylvania legislature has been cracking down on DUI cases.
-The Blood Alcohol Content (BAC) necessary to receive a charge of DUI or ARD are .02% for a juvenile offender, .08% for an adult, and .04% for a commercial freight hauler or bus operator.
-Moreover, a recent law, passed in 2004, increased the penalties for a first time DUI offense with a BAC of .16% from two days to three days in jail.
-Subsequent convictions within 10 years also result in ninety days in jail.
+The blood alcohol concentration (BAC) necessary to receive a charge of DUI or ARD are .02 percent for a juvenile offender, .08 percent for an adult, and .04 percent for a commercial freight hauler or bus operator.
+Moreover, a recent law, passed in 2004, increased the penalties for a first-time DUI offense with a BAC of .16 percent from two days to three days in jail.
+Subsequent convictions within 10 years also result in 90 days in jail.